tippingmedia/Venti2-Starter-Templates/Readme.md

 # Venti 2 Starter Templates

 ### Demo Templates `FOLDER`
 The `Demo Templates` folder holds files that are part of a working demo.
-They have the css, js included to show a full functioning use of Venti.
-From event list to calendar to the event detail.
+They have the css & js included to show a full functioning use of Venti.
+From an event list to calendar to the event detail page.
+Also included is a Group selector for the calendar and list.
+This will toggle the group events that are visible.

 Include these template files in a Craft CMS setup with Venti 2 installed.
 * Set your page entry type handle to `eventsLanding`.